 Small adjustments to the part might occur when I’m recording, if something doesn’t seem to fit quite right.
 It’s a case of coming up with something that complements whatever is already going on, and trying not to get in the way of the vocals!
 Of course, David doesn’t necessarily use every note I’ve played, but I usually put plenty in so he can choose the stuff he likes.

-After sending the last track, David kindly messaged: “Love your new cello, you’re unfailing in good delivery”
+After sending the last track, David kindly messaged: “Love your new cello, you’re unfailing in good delivery” He kindly mentions me just before the 4 minute point in this interview:

 Have a listen below and let me know what you think…!